borohhov/real-time-transcribe/readme.md

    AWS_SECRET_ACCESS_KEY=<your-secret-access-key>
    AWS_REGION=<your-region>
    OPENAI_API_KEY=<your-openai-api-key>
+   POSTHOG_KEY=<posthog-public-key>
+   POSTHOG_HOST=<posthog-host>
    ```
-   Replace the placeholders with your actual AWS credentials.
+   Replace the placeholders with your actual AWS/OpenAI/PostHog credentials.

+## Analytics & Error Tracking

+If the PostHog keys are omitted, the analytics helpers are no-ops, so the application continues to run without emitting telemetry.

 ## Usage